open/close all folders

 - Death Note Somewhat exercises that trope, with the ongoing battle between Light and L. Both of them are won't stop pursuing each other until one of them is dead.
 This is extended to the fact that Light is willing to kill Misa and his other followers to achieve his goal as god of the new world.

-- G Gundam takes this trope to a very strange place: every four years, the nations of the world participate in Combat by Champion, sending their strongest fighter in a Gundam to Earth to participate in a giant tournament.
+- Mobile Fighter G Gundam: every four years, the nations of the world participate in Combat by Champion, sending their strongest fighter in a Gundam to Earth to participate in a giant tournament.
 The last Gundam standing wins leadership of the council of nations for the next four years.

 - Mentioned in the Code Geass OVA Nunnally in Wonderland when Anya (as The White Rabbit) tells Kallen (as The March Hare) that having two rabbits in the story is redundant and a brief fight ensues to determine who gets to stay as a rabbit.

-- In Rising Stars, there are 113 specials, and in the first issue it is revealed that there will only be one left 60 years after they are born.
+- There are 113 specials, and in the first issue it is revealed that there will only be one left 60 years after they are born.
 This becomes especially important when we learn that whenever a special dies, his energy is transferred to all of the surviving specials, making them stronger.

 - Even more important as in this universe all superheroes are slowly using up the energy that gives them their powers.
 So if a character wants to remain super on the long run, his only choice is to...Well, you can guess the rest.

-- Larfleeze is the only true Orange Lantern Corps member.
+- Green Lantern: Larfleeze is the only true Orange Lantern Corps member.
 Overcome by greed, they all fought until he was the last one standing.
-Then Lex Luthor gained a second orange ring, and the fight has begun again.
+Then Lex Luthor gained a second orange ring, and the fight began again.

 - Highlander, the trope namer itself, has immortal beings which can die only by decapitation, killing each other until the last one standing obtains all knowledge of the world and the right to spend the rest of his/her life as a mortal.

 - How I Won The War has a variation on this.
-When people are killed, they became a coloured (meaning they turn into red, blue, green etc. version of themselves, not that they turn black) version of themselves, but still can help.
+When people are killed, they became a coloured (meaning they turn into red, blue, green etc.) version of themselves, but still can help.
 Only the main character survives at the end.

 - In the (not nearly as awesome as it sounds) film The Clones of Bruce Lee, a Mad Scientist gets some DNA from the recently deceased Bruce Lee and makes some clones.
 Eventually he plans to Take Over the World.
 But for some reason his method of doing so involves only creating three Bruces, and then having them fight to the death because he only wants the best one.